Zougheb/hangman-guessin-word/README.md

 A guessing word game (Hangman) built with React Hooks.

-The user will be asked to type a letter or a word to guess the write word.
+The user will be asked to type a letter or a word to guess the right word.

 To run this project locally on your machine:-